-WCHQ publicly reports a broad and growing collection of health care performance measures that evaluate ambulatory and hospital care.
+WCHQ publicly reports a broad collection of health care performance measures that evaluate ambulatory and hospital care.

-Public reporting has been shown to stimulate and catalyze quality improvement and greater efficiency among health care providers.
+Public reporting has been shown to stimulate and catalyze improvement and encourage greater efficiency among health care providers.

 WCHQ's Unique Approach: All Patients, All Payers

 Many other health care reporting organizations rely exclusively on administrative claims from commercial insurers to create their performance measures.
 Such claims-based reports exclude Medicare, Medicaid and self-pay patients, which account for nearly 50 percent of clinical practice.

 Physicians, data analysts and improvement specialists from the WCHQ membership have developed ambulatory care specifications that capture all patients and all payers.
 By uniting claims, clinical and patient data, WCHQ tracks each provider's entire practice.
 This comprehensive approach enables WCHQ to create a sophisticated measure set that evaluates both clinical processes and intermediate outcomes, such as A1c and blood pressure.